 The sunchoke, aka Jerusalem artichoke, is the tuber from a very tall sunflower-like plant that originated in North America and looks a bit like ginger root.
 Sunchokes are mild and quite easy to cook.
 Their flavor is reminiscent of artichoke hearts and potatoes.

 They are a delightful accompaniment to almost any meal, and their flavor pairs well with a wide variety of foods.
 The peel of the sunchoke is thin and nutritious with a mildly earthy flavor.
-Try this sunchoke recipe with a delicious winter salad or alongside of your favorite protein.
+Try this sunchoke recipe with a delicious winter salad or alongside your favorite protein.

 Sautéed Sunchokes with Fresh Herbs

 - ½ pound sunchokes (aka Jerusalem artichokes), sliced into bite-size chunks

 - 1 tablespoon olive oil, sunflower oil, or canola oil

 - 1 clove garlic, minced (optional)

 - 2 tablespoons toasted sunflower seeds or pine nuts

 - 1–2 tablespoons fresh herb leaves, chopped (parsley, basil, and/or thyme)